freenas/freenas-docs/userguide/vms.rst

 :guilabel:`Start`, :guilabel:`Power Off`, :guilabel:`Delete`,
 :guilabel:`Devices`, and :guilabel:`Edit` options.

 .. note:: The UI shows an error message if a VM fails to start.

-Some standard buttons are available for all VMs:
+Some buttons are available for all VMs:

 * :guilabel:`Delete` :ref:`removes the VM <Deleting VMs>`.